 At Enrich+, we work with people aged 16 and older who have intellectual and physical disabilities, mental health and autism to gain employment and reach career goals.

-Our Employment Brokers are experienced in disability and autism employment and are committed to the values and principles of the National Supported Employment Practice Guidelines.
+Our employment brokers are experienced in disability and autism employment and are committed to the values and principles of the National Supported Employment Practice Guidelines.
+Download the flyer.

 Our Supported Employment service is flexible to suit each individual’s needs and goals.

 We work with clients one-on-one, much like mentoring.
 We work together to develop a plan to prepare the client for the workplace within a practical timeframe.
 The process is more than just finding a job for a person.
 Supported Employment means meeting a person’s individual needs for fulfilling employment, and providing ongoing support in the workplace.